Larry D. Alexander: Early life and career

-Born in the small rural town of Dermott, Arkansas to Robert and Janie Alexander, Larry is the fourth of ten children and the second of the union of his parents.
+Born in the small rural town of Dermott, Arkansas, to Robert and Janie Alexander, Larry is the fourth of ten children and the second of the union of his parents.
 His father was a truck driver, and his mother was a beautician.
 Alexander began drawing at about the age of four.
 He never received any formal art training during any level of his schooling while growing up, as none was available in his small rural hometown.
 After graduating from Dermott High School in May 1971, Alexander moved to Pine Bluff, Arkansas, where he studied Architectural Residential Design at Pines Vocational Technical School, now Southeast Arkansas College.
-In later years he also attended Richland College in Dallas, Texas where he studied AutoCAD.
+In later years he also attended Richland College in Dallas, Texas, where he studied AutoCAD.

 Today, six pieces of his work from his popular "Dermott Series", a series of paintings he painted about his childhood home of Dermott, are now a part of the permanent collection at the Arts and Science Center for Southeast Arkansas in Pine Bluff, Arkansas.
-Alexander's work is mostly influenced by his experiences in life, such as growing up in the rural south during the 1950s and 1960s, as well as his life in Detroit, Michigan during the 1970s and 1980s.
+Alexander's work is mostly influenced by his experiences in life, such as growing up in the rural south during the 1950s and 1960s, as well as his life in Detroit, Michigan, during the 1970s and 1980s.

-Alexander moved to Detroit, Michigan after two years of school in Pine Bluff to seek employment in his chosen field.
-However, he was unsuccessful in the short run, and instead, he ended up finding work in a Chrysler auto assembly plant and became fascinated with the innerworkings of cars.
+Alexander moved to Detroit, Michigan, after two years of school in Pine Bluff to seek employment in his chosen field.
+However, he was unsuccessful in the short run, and instead, he ended up finding work in a Chrysler auto assembly plant and became fascinated with the inner workings of cars.
 This led him to become a certified mechanic, a craft he worked at for the next seventeen years.
-He ultimately met and married his wife, Patricia while living in Detroit, and they moved their family to Irving, Texas where he opened his own auto repair shop and operated it until 1991.
+He ultimately met and married his wife, Patricia while living in Detroit, and they moved their family to Irving, Texas, where he opened his own auto repair shop and operated it until 1991.